KeyValueSoftwareSystems/siren-py-sdk/README.md

 *   Create a feature branch for your changes.
 *   Commit your changes (pre-commit hooks will run).
 *   Push your branch and open a Pull Request against the main repository branch.

+## Future Enhancements

+*   **Response Models:** Introduce Pydantic models for API responses to provide a more object-oriented interface and stronger type guarantees.